eddiedane/axios-plux/README.md

 })
 ```

-Now a fetchUsers method will now be availble in the $myAxios instance,
+Now a fetchTwelveUsers method will now be availble in the $myAxios instance,
 and can be used as demonstrated below

 ```